RaspAP/raspap-docs/docs/get-started/docker.md

 A RaspAP Docker container is a runnable instance of an image.
 This container can be started, stopped, moved or deleted using the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/).
 It can be run on a local device, virtual machines or deployed to the cloud.
 Isolation from other containers also means that it runs its own software, binaries and so on.

 ## Installing Docker Engine
 Since RaspAP is built for Debian-based systems, the instructions here will focus on this OS family.
-To get started with Docker Engine on Debian, make sure you meet the [prerequisites](#prerequisites), and then follow the [installation steps](#install-using-the-apt-repository).
+To get started with Docker Engine on Debian, make sure you meet the [prerequisites](#prerequisites), and then follow the installation steps below.

 ### Prerequisites
 To install Docker Engine, begin with the 64-bit version of one of these Debian versions: